ithivesolutions/guess-pass/readme.md

 ---
 ## Introduction

-Guess Password is a [React](https://reactjs.org/) application with a [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) backend.
+Guess Password is a [React](https://reactjs.org/) application with [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) backend.
 Client side code is written in React and the backend API (server side code) is written using Express.
 This application is configured with [Airbnb's ESLint rules](https://github.com/airbnb/javascript) and formatted through [prettier](https://prettier.io/).

-On Application page load user will get a hint of the 8 digit password, so the user can hack the puzzle.
-Only upon providing 8 digits input the user can validate the guessed pasword.
-Correct position of the digits will be highlighted in the attempt log/history.
+On Application page load user will get a hint for the 8 digit password, to hack the puzzle.
+Only upon providing 8 digit input the user can validate the guessed pasword.
+Correct position of the digit will be highlighted in the attempt log/history.

 ### Development mode